balamurugan-annadurai/Shopping-cart/README.md

-# 🛒 Shopping Website
+# 🛒 Shopping cart

-Welcome to the Shopping Website!
+Welcome to the Shopping cart!
 This repository features a responsive web application built with React.js and powered by Redux and Redux Toolkit.
 It is designed to deliver a seamless shopping experience where users can effortlessly manage their cart.
 You can add and remove products, view and edit the cart contents, and receive real-time updates on the total price and product count.
 The application also tracks stock availability.

 ## ✨ Features